jaysencryer/SysSet/README.md

 (see -n in SysSet - I REALLY didn't want people to use that as a runtime switch apparently)

 Also, some of this stuff may have been built upon scripts that existed before.

+To use the script -
+./SysSet

+There was a user manual at some point.